Violence and Crime In America

 Unfortunately, most Americans haven't realized that yet because it was sold cloaked in religion and patriotism.
 But many Americans do realize it, and more and more experts have realized just how and why the Reaganite ideology has proven to be a counterproductive failure in most areas -- economically, socially, internationally, environmentally, and especially regarding the criminal justice system.

 It has created more crime perpetrated by those wronged and treated unfairly by the criminal justice system, because Reaganism totally ignores the need for economic equity, fairness, and social justice.
+And the Reaganite/NRA fight against reasonable arms control laws and regulation has been disastrous and has increased the amount of gun violence and murder.
+(See the article on The Second Amendment: Its Real Meaning.)

 But, thirty years ago the political winds were blowing to the right and people listened to Ronald Reagan.
 They agreed with him that the solution to crime was to firmly establish "law and order" with bigger, stronger and more powerful police forces, bigger prisons, and a very tough, inflexible and punitive criminal justice system.